-We create public experiments, performances, workshops, exhibitions, and events.
+We create public experiments in the form of interactive objects, performances, workshops, and exhibitions.

 Laura Allcorn, Founder + Lead Researcher

-Laura Allcorn is an experience designer, humorist, and researcher.
+Laura is a creative director, humorist, and researcher.
+She founded the Institute For Comedic Inquiry (IFCI), a comedian-led research group.
+At IFCI, she creates interactive objects and performances that point out absurdities through a technique she calls ‘Participatory Satire’.
 Her work focuses on how humor connects people to each other and new ideas–especially the ones that challenge narrow assumptions.
-She creates interactive objects and performances that point out absurdities through a technique she calls participatory satire.
-She has studied satire writing, improvisation, sketch, and stand-up comedy with Second City, Curious Comedy, Brody Theater, and ComedySportz.
+She has studied all forms of comedy including satire writing, improvisation, sketch, and stand-up comedy with Second City, Curious Comedy, Brody Theater, and ComedySportz.
 Laura earned an MFA in Applied Craft and Design at Pacific Northwest College of Art where she focused on speculative design.
-She's also a graduate of the Center For Artistic Activism Art Action Academy.
+In 2017 she completed Center For Artistic Activism’s Art Action Academy at the Queens Museum.

-Her work has been shown at Science Gallery in Dublin; CCCB in Barcelona; ArtScience Museum in Singapore; Palazzo delle Esposizioni in Rome; Design Week Portland, Bridgetown Comedy Festival; Portland Fashion Week; and featured in Wired UK, The Guardian, GOOD, Dwell, and Design Bureau Magazine.
+Her work with IFCI has been shown around the world at Science Gallery in Dublin; CCCB in Barcelona; ArtScience Museum in Singapore; Palazzo delle Esposizioni in Rome; Design Week Portland, Risk/Reward’s Pavement Festival in Portland; Bridgetown Comedy Festival; Portland Fashion Week; and featured in Wired UK, The Guardian, GOOD, Dwell, and Design Bureau Magazine.